Azure/grept/doc/f/local_shell.md

 - `script`: Path to a local script file to be executed.
 Must not be set along with `inlines` or `remote_script`.
 - `remote_script`: URL of a remote script to be downloaded and executed.
 Must not be set along with `inlines` or `script`.
 - `only_on`: A list of operating systems where the fix should be applied.
 Valid values are `windows`, `linux`, `darwin`, `openbsd`, `netbsd`, `freebsd`, `dragonfly`, `android`, `solaris`, `plan9`.
 If the current os doesn't in this list, `local_shell` fix would return directly without error.
+- `env`: A map of environment variables to be set when executing the script.

 ## Exported Attributes